influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 |                  | May sample a very large time range of months or years                                 |
 |                  | Typically take multiple seconds to execute                                            |

-## Single node guidelines
+## InfluxDB OSS guidelines

 Run InfluxDB on locally attached solid state drives (SSDs).
 Other storage configurations have lower performance and may not be able to recover from small interruptions in normal processing.

-Estimated guidelines include writes per second, queries per second, and number of unique [series](/influxdb/v1.7/concepts/glossary/#series), CPU, RAM, and IOPS.
+Estimated guidelines include writes per second, queries per second, and number of unique [series](/influxdb/v1.7/concepts/glossary/#series), CPU, RAM, and IOPS (input/output operations per second).

 | vCPU or CPU |   RAM   |   IOPS   | Writes per second | Queries* per second | Unique series |
 | ----------: | ------: | -------: | ----------------: | ------------------: | ------------: |